scandum/fluxsort/README.md

 ---------
 Fluxsort uses the same interface as qsort, which is described in [man qsort](https://man7.org/linux/man-pages/man3/qsort.3p.html).

 Fluxsort comes with the fluxsort_prim(void *array, size_t nmemb, size_t size) function to perform primitive comparisons on arrays of 32 and 64 bit integers.
 Nmemb is the number of elements.
 Size should be either sizeof(int) or sizeof(long long) for signed integers, and sizeof(int) + 1 or sizeof(long long) + 1 for unsigned integers.
+Support for additional primitive as well as custom types can be added to fluxsort.h and quadsort.h.

 Memory
 ------